Menu

 There’s a very small rock art site at Rungulla, which is worth having a look at.
 The information sign says that it’s about 500m to the rock art site but you’ll be there after about 50m, you can actually see it from the road.

-To complete our road trip loop in the Gulf Savannah, we headed back to the Old Robin Hood Road and drove towards Gilberton and onto Einasleigh, about 150km.
+To complete our road trip loop, we headed back onto Old Robin Hood Road and drove towards Gilberton and onto Einasleigh (about 150km).

-At Einasleigh, you can stop at the local pub for lunch or wander around Copperfield Gorge where the river cut a fissure through lava flow creating the gorge.
+At Einasleigh, you can stop at the local pub for lunch or wander around Copperfield Gorge where the river has cut a fissure straight through an ancient lava flow creating the gorge.

-It’s a popular swimming spot but since we had a long drive ahead of us, only the husband went for a quick swim.
+It’s a popular swimming spot but since we had a long drive ahead of us to finish the loop, only the husband went for a quick swim.
 I made some coffee to keep us awake for the next few hundred kilometres.

 With all this volcanic action, this region is also famous for fossicking and mining.
 You can camp and fossick at Flat Creek Station (gold), Agate Creek Gemfields (agate) or O’Briens Creek (topaz, quartz).
 There is also a huge collection of gemstones and minerals at the TerrEstrial Centre in Georgetown.